-The addition of entries into this tree occurs through the IETF Consensus, as defined in RFC 5226.
-This requires the publication of an RFC that contains the registration.
-The information required in the registration is defined in Section 5.3 of RFC XXX.
+When a feature capability indicator is registered in the sip tree, it needs to meet the "IETF Consensus" policies defined in RFC 5226.
+An RFC, which contains the registration of the feature capability indicator, MUST be published.
+The information required in the registration is defined in Section 5.3 of RFC XXXX.